psu-spatial/GEOG364-2021/pg_Tut1_about.md

 There is also a free Penn State server called the TLT server (also a second called the science server).
 In both cases R studio is out of date, which will likely cause issues.

-*If you go down these routes, proceed with care!*
+*If you go down these routes, proceed with care and talk to Dr Greatrex first*

 <br>
 <br>